-There shall be a standing Faculty Handbook Revision Committee, comprised of six individuals such that, at the time of their appointment, three are members of the tenured faculty, and three are academic administrators.
+There shall be a standing Faculty Handbook Revision Committee, comprised of a minimum of six individuals.No less than half of the committee shall be comprised of tenured faculty.
+The remaining members shall be academic administrators.
 The Chair-Elect of the Faculty Senate and the Provost or designee will also serve as ex officio members without vote.
 The Committee shall elect its own chairperson.
 Committee members may serve for two successive two year terms but will then be ineligible for reappointment for a minimum of two years.